waleedelti/ad-sales-analysis/advertisement-sales-analysis.md

 ---
+title: "Advertising and Sales"
-output:
+output: github_document
-  pdf_document: default
-  html_document: default
 ---
-# Advertising and Sales
 ```{r eval=TRUE, echo=FALSE}
 adsales <- read.csv("AdSales.csv")
 ```

 ```{r eval=TRUE, echo=FALSE,message=FALSE,warning=FALSE}
 library(tidyverse)
 library(dplyr)
 library(ggplot2)
 ```

+The Advertisement and Sales dataset includes 200  entries that show how different advertising methods, including TV, radio, and newspaper, impact sales.
+Each entry contains details about the amount of spending on these media channels, in thousands of dollars, and their corresponding sales figures (in thousands of units), giving a chance to dive into how effective these advertising strategies really are in boosting sales.
 To begin, we look at the summary of our dataset.
 Here we can see the minimum, maximum, and mean values being spent, in thousands of dollars, on each of the advertisement strategies.
 TV has the most spending, by far exceeding that of the other two methods.
 The sales column is in thousands of units, and ranges from 1.6k to 27k units.
 ```{r eval=TRUE, echo=TRUE}
 summary(adsales)
 ```

 I decided to create a facetted scatter plot with the three streams of advertisements to analyse the relationship between rising spending on the advertising method and it's impact on the amount of sales.
 As can be seen in the figure below, sales increased the most with TV's where we can see a sharp positive correlation, with radio being less influential, and newspaper being the least influential on sales.
 As expected, all three advertising methods create more sales when more money is spent to push them, however TV is by clearly the most effective.
 ```{r eval=TRUE, echo=TRUE}
 library(tidyr)